 Ireland as an island is renowned for its splendid coastline and beautiful beaches, and none are more awesome and magnificent than in this pocket of North Mayo between Ballina and Belmullet, and throughout Erris and the Mullet peninsula where the combination of the wild Atlantic, the soaring cliffs and clean sandy shores make for some spectacular vistas.

 The beaches in North Mayo really are second to none.
 Whether you are looking for beautiful clean white sands for a leisurely picnic, a refreshing swim, fun with the family, a refreshing walk or an afternoon surf, the area’s unique and tranquil beaches won’t disappoint you.
 And sometimes, you’ll even have them all to yourself!

-Below are eight of the best beaches in North Mayo, and a bonus beach next door!.
+Below are eight of the best beaches in North Mayo, and a bonus beach next door in Co.
+Sligo!

 Please leave our beaches clean – use bins provided or take your rubbish home!